indiana-university/easy-lang-markup-tinymce-plugin/README.md

 - Set document-wide default language
 - Apply language attributes to selected text
-- Quick access to commonly used languages
+- Quick access to commonly used languages and languages available are user configurable
+- Automatically scans existing documents for languages used within it
 - Visual highlighting of language-marked sections
 - Keyboard shortcuts for frequent language selections
 - Remove language markup from selections or entire document
 - Validation of language codes
 - Help documentation for proper language attribute usage

+## Demo

+To see the plugin in action, see the [TinyMCE Language Plugin Development (TinyMCE Version 7.4.0)](https://brichwin.pages.iu.edu/tests/tinyMCE-lang-plugins/examples_7.4.0/basic-tinyMCE-langs-canvas.html)

 ## Installation